NativeScript/docs-v7/docs/core-concepts/android-runtime/marshalling/java-to-js.md

 ```

 ### Array of Primitive Types
 The automatic marshalling works only for cases with arrays of objects.
-In cases where you have a method that takes an array of primitive types, we need to convert as follows:
+In cases where you have a method that takes an array of primitive types, you need to convert it as follows:
 ```Java
 public static void myMethod(int[] someParam)
 ```
-Then we need to invoke it as follows:
+Then yoy need to invoke it as follows:
 ```JavaScript
 let arr = Array.create("int", 3);
 arr[0] = 1;